GermanBrainRot/Project-Galileo/README.md

 $$\ket{\psi(t+\delta t)} \approx U(t+\delta t, t) \ket{\psi(t)}, \quad
 U(t+\delta t, t) \approx \exp\Big(-\frac{i}{\hbar} H(t)\, \delta t \Big)$$

-where U is supposed to be a "time ordered" exponential.
+where U is supposed to be a "time ordered" exponential (explanation comes later).

 Another way of looking at something that locally should be a rotation is multiplication with time dependent unitary operators.
 And lo and behold: $U$ is indeed unitary according to standard literature.